apassuello/multimodal_insight_engine/project_architecture.md

 **Key Methods:**
 - `train`: Main training loop with support for validation and checkpointing
 - `evaluate`: Evaluates the model on validation data and returns loss and perplexity
+- `save_model`: Saves the model and training state to disk
+- `load_model`: Loads a saved model and training state from disk
 - `plot_training_curves`: Visualizes training metrics including loss, perplexity, and learning rate